Single isolate, single CGE services

 During the same week, a number of patients - all admitted to the same ward of a Danish Hospital - acquires a urinary tract infection.
 The infection is very difficult to treat and the first types of prescribed antibiotics have no effect.
 Meanwhile, more and more patients get infected...

 The bacteria causing the infection is isolated from three patients.
 DNA is purified and sequenced using the Illumina MiSeq sequencing platform generating paired-end reads.
 The three sets of paired-end reads are each assembled to draft genomes, which are the starting point for this exercise.

 Exercise1/Unknown_draft_genome.fsa (for use towards the end of the exercise)

 Take a look at the content of the files by opening them in a text editor.
 We recommend Sublime Text, which is an excellent editor for both Windows and Mac.
 Notice that the files contain contigs in FASTA format.

 Determine the species of the isolates using KmerFinder (https://cge.cbs.dtu.dk/services/KmerFinder/).
 Note the links to "Instructions" and "Output", which may guide you in regards to the submission step and for interpreting the results.
-You may keep the default settings, "winner takes it all", as scoring method and "bacteria organisms" as the reference database.
+You may keep the default setting, "bacteria organisms" as the reference database.